zerospiel/docs/docs/admin-adopting-clusters.md

 # Adopting an Existing Cluster

 Creating a new cluster isn't the only way to use k0rdent.
-Adopting an existing Kubernetes cluster enables you to bring it under the k0rdent's management.
-This process is useful when you already have a running cluster but want to centralize management and leverage k0rdent's capabilities, such as unified monitoring, configuration, and automation.
+Adopting an existing Kubernetes cluster enables you to bring it under k0rdent's management.
+This process is useful when you already have a running cluster but want to centralize management and leverage k0rdent's capabilities, such as unified monitoring, configuration, and automation, but you don't want to redeploy your cluster.

 To adopt a cluster, k0rdent establishes communication between the management cluster (where kcm is installed) and the target cluster.
 This requires proper credentials, network connectivity, and a standardized configuration.